Raoni Metuktire: 1989 international campaign

 Raoni gained international attention thanks to musician Sting, who came to meet him in the Xingu in November 1987.
-On October 12, 1988, Sting participated with Raoni in a press conference prior to the Sao Paulo show of the "Human Rights Now!"
+On October 12, 1988, Sting participated with Raoni in a press conference prior to the São Paulo show of the "Human Rights Now!"
 Amnesty International tour.
 After this event, Sting, his wife Trudie Styler, and Jean-Pierre Dutilleux founded the Rainforest Foundation.
 Its initial purpose was to support Raoni's projects, the first being the demarcation of Kayapos territory threatened by invasion.

 In February 1989, Raoni became one of the fiercest opponents to the Belo Monte Dam project.
 Television broadcasts transmitted his opinions in Altamira during a large assembly of chiefs.

 Raoni visited 17 countries with Sting from April to June 1989.
 The very successful campaign gave him the opportunity to raise awareness around the world about the deforestation.
 Twelve rainforest foundations were created to raise funds for the establishment of a huge national park in the Rio Xingu River region, in Para and Mato Grosso Brazilian states.
 Raoni's dream was to unite the five demarcated indigenous territories (Baú, Kaiapó, Panará, Kapôt Jarina, Bàdjumkôre) with then undemarcated Mekragnotire lands.
-Along with the adjoining Xingu National Park, the united indigenous lands would cover approximately 180000 km2 (nearly one-third the area of France).
+Along with the adjoining Xingu National Park, the united indigenous lands would cover approximately 180,000 km2 (nearly one-third the area of France).

 In 1993, funds raised worldwide helped to make Raoni's dream a reality.
 The Xingu indigenous lands were reunited, creating one of the world's most important rainforest reserves.